Alien: Rogue Incursion: How Long to Beat It – Realistic Playtimes

 Advertisement

-• Fast, focused run: roughly 4 to 5 hours
+• Fast, focused run: roughly 4 to 5 hours.
+One documented quick run came in at about 4 hours 21 minutes.

-• Slow, thorough run: around 8 to 10 hours
+• Slow, thorough run: around 8 to 9 hours when you fully explore and read everything.

-That is why the game can feel different depending on how you “encounter” it.
-One player treats it like a direct story run and sees credits quickly.
-Another plays it like a slower horror experience, with more caution and more attention to lore, and adds a couple of hours without touching any major extra mode.
-For a short campaign, those differences are large enough to matter.
+That is why the same campaign reads as two different lengths.
+Treat it as a direct story run and you’ll see credits quickly.
+Play it as a slower horror experience, with more caution and more attention to the ship and its logs, and you add a couple of hours without ever touching an extra mode.
+For a campaign this compact, that gap is large enough to matter.

 Advertisement